takafumi-shiraogawa/AQA/README.md

 Article | Authors | Title
 --------|---------|--------
-arXiv 2025 | Takafumi Shiraogawa, Simon León Krug, Masahiro Ehara, O. Anatole von Lilienfeld | Antisymmetry rules of response properties in certain chemical spaces
+[arXiv 2025](https://arxiv.org/abs/2502.12761) | Takafumi Shiraogawa, Simon León Krug, Masahiro Ehara, O. Anatole von Lilienfeld | Antisymmetry rules of response properties in certain chemical spaces

+The following modifications are made for PySCF:
+- SCF convergence criteria are modified for APDFT calculations.
+- The analytical derivatives are implemented based on the implementation of PySCF.

 ## Installation